 Sick Leave Ontario

 Employees can take up to 3 unpaid sick days per calendar year due to personal illness, injury, or medical emergency.
+It can be taken in part days, consecutive days, or separate days.

 Eligibility: Available after 2 consecutive weeks of employment.